-Orally: If you would like to speak to this item at the hearing you may do so via video link or by calling in.
-Please see attached page for complete instructions, including deadlines for registering to participate.
+Orally: If you would like to speak to this item at the hearing you may do so via video link, calling in, or attending in person.
+Please see attached page for complete instructions, including deadlines for registering to participate virtually and instructions for check in to participate in person.